 Education

-Comparing Academic Routes into Teaching
+Comparing Academic Routes Into Teaching

 Abstract

-Currently there are a multitude of ways an individual can gain qualified teacher status in the UK.
+Currently, there are a multitude of ways an individual can gain qualified teacher status in the UK.
 However, research has indicated that teacher attrition in the UK is on the rise.

 Introduction

 Therefore, the question; does one academic route prepare a newly qualified teacher (NQT) more than another, was established.
-In an attempt to achieve this aim qualified teachers were asked to reflect upon their initial teacher training (ITT) experiences and provide feedback.
+In an attempt to achieve this aim, qualified teachers were asked to reflect upon their initial teacher training (ITT) experiences and provide feedback.

 Literature Review

 This literature review will begin by exploring the various academic pathways an individual may take to gain qualified teacher status, comparing the initial entry requirements, as well as the financial implications that may affect an individual’s decision.
-An analysis of relevant and up to date resources will try to establish any issues or emerging themes surrounding motivations to join or leave the profession.
+An analysis of relevant and up-to-date resources will try to establish any issues or emerging themes surrounding motivations to join or leave the profession.

-In order to take on the role of a teacher, an individual is required to have an appropriate degree and must undergo the needed experience to gain a qualified teacher status (QTS) which can be accomplished in a multitude of ways such as ;
+In order to take on the role of a teacher, an individual is required to have an appropriate degree and must undergo the needed experience to gain a qualified teacher status (QTS), which can be accomplished in a multitude of ways, such as ;

 ‘Postgraduate Certificate in Education (PGCE), Undergraduate teaching degree, School Direct, School-centred initial teacher training (SCITT), Graduate Teacher Programme (GTP), Future Teaching Scholars, Teach First, Premier Pathways, Now Teach, Researchers in Schools (RiS), Teaching without a degree (usually within a private school), Teaching in the further education sector’ (Prospects, 2017a).

 However, this may result in two conditions, one being of lesser opportunities for individuals to avail from the local schools.
 Secondly, individuals may find themselves in an inescapable situation and may find themselves exhausted to call each and every school, to find a placement for themselves.
-Despite these conditions, the fact that most institutes may not provide the individual with a PGCE certification, known to be a well-recognised qualification around the globe, after their completion (TES, 2016).
-Consequently, this may cause the individual to become bound with the employment opportunities present in the United Kingdom only (Ratcliffe, 2014).
-In a comparative analysis conducted, the findings reveal results of there being a close to little or no difference between the newly qualified teacher (NQT) satisfaction in comparison to that of preparedness on the basis of an academic pathway (Gorard, 2017).The current secretary for education Justine Greening has recently announced plans to offer a further avenue into teaching; degree apprenticeships for graduates, taking approximately eighteen months to complete (McInnerney, 2017).
+Despite these conditions, most institutes may not provide the individual with a PGCE certification, which is known to be a well-recognised qualification around the globe, after their completion (TES, 2016).
+Consequently, this may cause the individual to become bound to the employment opportunities present in the United Kingdom only (Ratcliffe, 2014).
+In a comparative analysis conducted, the findings reveal results of there being a close to little or no difference between the newly qualified teacher (NQT) satisfaction in comparison to that of preparedness on the basis of an academic pathway (Gorard, 2017).
+The current secretary for education, Justine Greening, has recently announced plans to offer a further avenue into teaching: degree apprenticeships for graduates, taking approximately eighteen months to complete (McInnerney, 2017).
 This academic pathway was designed ‘especially for those from disadvantaged backgrounds who are deterred from studying a traditional full-time programme by high tuition fees and student debt’ (Prospects, 2017b).
 Therefore, it could be argued that an individual’s choices may be primarily limited by their financial situation.
 Secondly, the individual’s personality and confidence may affect the academic route they take.
 Finally, pressure from family and peers may also have a bearing on the academic pathway an individual may take.

-These studies asked the students of their perception of the teacher and compared these answers to the teacher’s motivations.
+These studies asked the students about their perception of the teacher and compared these answers to the teacher’s motivations.
 The study associated intrinsic motivators with the opinion of a caring, supportive, and authoritative teacher in contrast to an extrinsically motivated teacher who was perceived as having no patience or control of the classroom.
-All of these researchers used the FIT scale or amended it slightly for their research which may account for the consensual agreement in many areas.
+All of these researchers used the FIT scale or amended it slightly for their research, which may account for the consensual agreement in many areas.

 Worth and Lazzari (2017) correlated their data by subject and noted that more teachers leave core subjects across both primary and secondary, perhaps due to extra workloads compared to their peers.
-Furthermore, they found that early career teachers were more likely to leave than those who had been in the profession for five or more years.
-This has highlighted the requirement for retention as well as the recruitment of teachers which is reflected in the House of Commons Education Committee (2017) who suggest long-term pay incentives rather than short-term bursaries.
+Furthermore, they found that early-career teachers were more likely to leave than those who had been in the profession for five or more years.
+This has highlighted the requirement for retention as well as the recruitment of teachers, which is reflected in the House of Commons Education Committee (2017), who suggest long-term pay incentives rather than short-term bursaries.

 Methodology